-The above property settings simply move any text that has the .screen-text class assigned to it, 5000 em units to the left.
-Assuming most people have a screen that's smaller than 5000ems, I'm good (once wall-sized high-definition monitors start costing as little as $300 bucks, I may need to add a few thousand more ems to this).
+We added some property settings to move any text that has the .screen-text class assigned to it, 5000 em units to the left.
+Assuming most people have a screen that's smaller than 5000ems, this will, be hidden from view.

-Let's take a look at our basic typography so far.
-The following image shows our mockup starting to take shape with our typography choices:
+Let's take a look at our basic text styling so far.
+The following image shows our mockup starting to take shape: